-For that, we assume you'll only be using one type of tiles (if you need more, please let us know and we will do our best to add the feature).
+For that, we assume you'll only be using one type of tile (if you need more, please let us know, and we will do our best to add the feature).
 All you need to do is calculate how many tiles you need using the tile calculator and then input the price per tile.

-There is an intermediate step, since tiles are almost always sold in packs of fixed number.
+There is an intermediate step since tiles are almost always sold in packs of fixed numbers.
 That means that even if you need 13 tiles, including wastage, you might need to end up buying slightly more of them.
 But fear not, for we take that into account and do all the math for you.